 – inharmonious teams

 So we’ve established it’s at very least worth considering…. but where do you start?
-Here’s a few tips to help you and your workforce on your continuous learning journey:
+Here are a few tips to help you and your workforce on your continuous learning journey:

 – Align business and employee Interests and goals: